 Our work is guided by the VNGOC Statutes and Rules of Procedure, which were revised and adopted by the membership in 2017.
 We exist to represent the broad spectrum of civil society stakeholders in the drug policy debate: our members come from all around the world, and are engaged in service delivery, advocacy, research, evaluation and much more – at the international, regional and national levels.

-Throughout 2018 and 2019, the bulk of our work will be delivered in collaboration with NYNGOC through a new Civil Society Task Force which has been established to feed into the next landmark UN drug policy fora – the Ministerial Segment of the 62nd CND in Vienna, in March 2019.
+Throughout 2018 and 2019, the bulk of our work was delivered in collaboration with NYNGOC through a new Civil Society Task Force which has been established to feed into the next landmark UN drug policy fora – the Ministerial Segment of the 62nd CND in Vienna, in March 2019.
 Through this Task Force, 28 civil society representatives have been chosen to represent NGOs from every region of the world, as well as the key populations and constituencies.

 We have achieved so much in recent years in terms of the acceptance of, and spaces for, civil society to meaningfully participate in the international drug policy discussions – culminating in the vibrant civil society presence at the UN General Assembly Special Session (UNGASS) on drugs in April 2016.
 The VNGOC Board considers it our responsibility to maintain and further expand these opportunities, and to support civil society organisations from all around the world to have their voices heard.

 I invite you to learn more about the VNGOC and our work by exploring this website.
 Please do not hesitate to get in touch with us at email@example.com if we can help in any way.

 Yours faithfully, on behalf of the VNGOC Board,

 Vienna NGO Committee on Drugs (VNGOC)